Death of Dan Markingson: Markingson and the CAFÉ study

 Dan Markingson was raised in St. Paul, Minnesota by his mother, Mary Weiss, and earned a degree in English literature from the University of Michigan.
 In the summer of 2003, when he was 26 years old, Markingson was living in Los Angeles, where he hoped to become a screenwriter.
 During a visit to Los Angeles, Weiss became alarmed at changes in her son's behavior that suggested he was seriously mentally ill.
 She persuaded him to return to St. Paul.
-On November 12, 2003, Markingson spoke about an apocalyptic “storm” in which he would be required to murder people, including his mother.
+On November 12, 2003, Markingson spoke about an apocalyptic "storm" in which he would be required to murder people, including his mother.
 As a result, he was admitted to a locked psychiatric unit at Fairview University Medical Center.
 His treating physician was Dr. Stephen Olson, an associate professor in the University of Minnesota's Department of Psychiatry.

-After starting Markingson on risperidone (Risperdal), an antipsychotic drug, Olson wrote in support of a petition for an involuntary commitment order that would send Markingson to Anoka Metropolitan Regional Treatment Center, a long-term state psychiatric hospital.
+After starting Markingson on risperidone, an antipsychotic drug, Olson wrote in support of a petition for an involuntary commitment order that would send Markingson to Anoka Metropolitan Regional Treatment Center, a long-term state psychiatric hospital.
 A judge granted the commitment order on November 17, 2003.
 Two other clinicians examined Markingson as part of the commitment process and both noted Markingson's extremely disordered thinking.
 Shortly afterward, Olson requested that the court grant Markingson a stay of commitment, which permitted Markingson to avoid involuntary confinement at Anoka as long as he agreed to abide by the Fairview University Medical Center treatment plan.
 A judge granted that request on November 20, 2003.